ChenZhu-Xie/xczphysics_SilverBullet/CONFIG/Picker/Table.md

     local sel = editor.filterBox("Table Picker", items, "Select a table") if not sel then return end

-    if not navigateToTable(sel.page, sel.pos) then
+    if not navigateToTable(sel.ref, sel.pos) then
       editor.flashNotification("Failed to navigate to selected table.")
     end
   end